 Aung San Suu Kyi

 The government formed the State Law and Restoration Council and declared martial law, changing the country's name to Myanmar.
 Growing increasingly nervous about the charismatic Aung San Suu Kyi, daughter of Bogyoke Aung San and leader of the popular National League for Democracy (NLD), they placed her under house arrest and put off the democratic elections they had promised the people.
 When the election finally took place, the NLD took 85% of the vote, but Slorc refused to honour the result.

 A new age dawns

 Despite various releases and rearrests, Aung San Suu Kyi consistently refused freedom in exchange for exile, and was eventually awarded the Nobel Peace Prize in 1991.

 Modern reforms eventually began to take place when Thein Sein was sworn in as president of a new government, beginning with the abolishment of pre-publication censorship and the return of international engagement with global powers beginning to reestablish ties with Myanmar.
 A final landmark was the 2015 elections which marked the first democratically elected government in more than 50 years.

 Burma's new government may still have problems to fix, but the hope of a new future hangs in the air of this beautiful region.

-Explore the highlights of this undiscovered country with Wendy Wu Tours' fully inclusive tour.
+Explore the highlights of this undiscovered country with Wendy Wu Tours' fully inclusive holiday.
 You'll receive £100 per person spending money when you quote 'Saga' at the time of booking.
 Find out more here.